What Do You Do As a Pickleball Coach and Consultant?

 Do You Play Pickleball Tournaments?

-Yes, I consider tournament play to be important for improving skills and performance.
-I used my 2021 Winter Trip to Surprise, Arizona to play five tournaments, including four mixed doubles and three singles events.
+Yes, I like to test my skills in tournament competition.
+For example, I used my 2021 Winter Trip to Surprise, Arizona to play five tournaments, including four mixed doubles and three singles events.
 I was very fortunate to meet and partner with a talented and tenacious player by the name of Judy Musgrave.
 The results?

 - 2021 Arizona PIG Chase #1: 4.0, 50+ Mixed Doubles (Gold)